nvim-orgmode/orgmode/DOCS.md

 * `true` - Uses *Virtual* indents to align content visually.
 The indents are only visual, they are not saved to the file.
 * `false` - Do not add any *Virtual* indentation.

+You can toggle Virtual indents on the fly by setting `vim.b.org_indent_mode` to either `true` or `false` when in a org buffer.
+For example, if virtual indents were enabled in the current buffer then you could disable them immediately by setting `vim.b.org_indent_mode = false`.

 This feature has no effect when enabled on Neovim versions < 0.10.0

 #### **org_adapt_indentation**